upenn-embedded/final-project-s25-the-redeem-team/README.md

 *What major components do you need and why?
 Try to be as specific as possible.
 Your Hardware & Software Requirements Specifications should inform your component choices.*

+We mainly need a mini-piano looking device that outputs MIDI signals (UART), a cable, a Jack Socket Connector that splits the signals of the cable, a 6N138 opto-isolator that is required to provide electrical isolation and enhaced signal integrity, the chip, the buzzer and potential resistors/transistors/breadboards/cables (we will get them through detkin).

 *In addition to this written response, copy the Final Project BOM Google Sheet and fill it out with your critical components (think: processors, sensors, actuators).
 Include the link to your BOM in this section.*

 https://docs.google.com/spreadsheets/d/1vXRE2RFJ4J_eHgv4eHKd_utGaQBJlPumqM2778kMy1A/edit?gid=253149064#gid=253149064